AccScience Publishing / IJB / Online First / DOI: 10.36922/IJB025400406

 Keywords

-3D in situ bioprinting
+3D In situ bioprinting

 Wound healing

-NIR laser therapy
+Near-infrared laser therapy

 Funding